 3. Get your own domain name

 You need a quick and memorable way for people to find you.
 A lot of services offer free domain names when you sign up, but that usually means a long, wordy, impersonal URL.
 This might work for getting up and running quickly, but you’ll want to switch to your own private domain name as soon as possible.

-When choosing your domain name, try to keep it short and sweet.
+When choosing a domain name, try to keep it short and sweet.
 People are much more likely to remember a simple domain over a complicated one.
 Oh, and spell your words correctly.
+Use name generator tools to help come up with ideas.
 Unique or unusual spellings can be “cool” or “edgy” but most people looking for your site are going to spell things the way they are used to seeing them.
 Visit our post on choosing a domain for your brand for quick tips, including SEO considerations.

 Bonus: Get your own private SSL.
 You should always be using an SSL on pages that transmit secure information such as credit cards or billing information.On platforms such as Bigcommerce, you can use a free shared SSL to immediately protect your buyers’ information.
 But investing in a private SSL means your domain name stays the same on your secure pages.
 It’s all about the branding, remember?